OpenBookStore/openbookstore/src/doc/README.md

 The web interface currently allows:

-- to search one ISBN on Dilicom
+- to search one ISBN
-- to search by keyword with some web scraping (currently on a french datasource).
+- to search by keyword.

 When searching books in the "Search" menu, we get: